Acrexia07/Acrexia07/README.md

 ## Hi there 👋

-💻 Java Developer with 2+ years of professional experience in Java development, OOP, and application maintenance.
+💻 2+ years of professional experience in Java development, OOP, and application maintenance & versioning.
    Currently diving deep into Java core concepts, CLI applications, and automation through hands-on projects.

 📚 Self-taught and constantly leveling up.